A Walk to Bongville

 You might try again now, Olivia; the factory is closed, the workers gone, along with the last of the town’s prosperity.
 When Parker closed, the heart of the town was broken.
 What can be done, I don’t know.
 But at least people like you can shut up and stay away, if you can’t help.

 What you think of as the Ouse Valley nature reserve, I think of as the Brooks.
-My step father worked that damp, impossible land with his brother, and when the living got to be no good, he went to work on Newhaven’s North Quay, unloading boats by hand to the ruin of his health.
+My step father, Ralph Foxwell, worked that damp, impossible land with his brother, and when the living got to be no good, he went to work on Newhaven’s North Quay, unloading boats by hand to the ruin of his health.
 He could tell you why Lewes flooded in 2000, if you were interested; because the dredging of the Lower Ouse was neglected.
 He could tell you things about that land.
 He told the people who started building warehouses on the land in the 1960’s why it could never work; because their building blocked the culverts that drained the land.
 He could tell you every inch of that land.
 But you have set your teeth against Newhaven, and you stump along the A259, (past my parents house,) you poor old thing.

 And then you pick over the remains of Tide Mills.
 Odd that you didn’t notice the abandoned station on the way to the ruins; or its sign.
 Bongville, it says.
 You’ve been wandering through psycho-geographical heaven; and you haven’t once lifted your eyes from your feet.
 Olivia Laing, you failed to look at what is happening, failed to do anything much other than give voice, again, to two old cunts from Bloomsbury who hated working class people and the places where they live and work.
 And when you get to Tide Mills, all you can do is lament the families who lived in the abandoned village, the Jenners, the Bakers….
 And where do you fucking think they’ve gone?
 I went to school with them.
 They moved to Newhaven.
 You could have found them easily.
 You could have talked to them.
-But, instead, you set your teeth against them.
+But, instead, you set your teeth against them

 I don’t live in Newhaven: I haven’t lived there since 1976, though I lived in Bishopstone for a few months in 1985.
 I don’t work there, either, and I haven’t done since 1986.
 That I care so passionately still shocks me, sometimes.
 I might come from a working class town, and from a working class background, and my parents might still live there, but I can’t claim to be working class, not really, not anymore.
 I’m a writer.
 I teach at a university.
 I live in a lovely cottage by the bosky headwaters of a beautiful river.
 I come from a working class background, but I’m a solid middle class man these days.
 But, thanks to Olivia Laing, I’ve remembered Why I Write, and why, however hard I might find it, I’m not quite ready to stop.
-I write because somebody needs to defend Newhaven, my old friends, my family, my ex-work mates, my classmates against the fucking Bloomsburys and their apologists.
+I write because somebody needs to defend Newhaven, my parents, my cousins, my old friends, my ex-work mates, my classmates against the fucking Bloomsburys and their apologists.
 That is my job.
 That is what I can do.
 That is why they sent me away from home to college, and to this life I lead now; that someone from Newhaven might have some kind of voice.
 Olivia Laing – I set my teeth against you.